 You’re also tasked with formulating creative solutions to tricky problems, and presenting them to company decision makers.
 It’s common to specialize based on project type or industry.

 This is a high-pressure job where at least 25% of employees report working more than 40 hours per week.
 Since you’ll often have to conduct on-site interviews, expect frequent travel.

-As a market research analyst, you’re responsibilities vary.
+As a market research analyst, your responsibilities vary.

 For instance, you’ll be expected to gather data through methods including surveys, polls, and interviews.

 You’ll also need to analyze and translate that information into useful information.